Clark-Sheng-Quan/Frogger-Game/README.md

 ##  About Frogger

 [Frogger](https://en.wikipedia.org/wiki/Frogger) is a timeless 1981 arcade action game from Konami (distributed by Sega in North America).
-In the game, players must guide a frog across a busy road and navigate treacherous rivers—jumping on logs, turtles, and other hazards—to reach its home safely :contentReference[oaicite:0]{index=0}.
+In the game, players must guide a frog across a busy road and navigate treacherous rivers—jumping on logs, turtles, and other hazards—to reach its home safely.

 ---